 But despite this, we are definitely not childfree.
 How is this possible?
 Well, for one, we have nieces and nephews—by blood, by marriage, and simply adopted by me.
-Secondly, we have Maddie and our fur baby is completely and totally our kid.
+Secondly, we have Maddie, and our fur baby is completely and totally our kid.
 And finally, we have Bruna, our exchange daughter, who we now just claim as our daughter.
 She is family and we love her, so we call her our kid and she calls us her American parents.
 (Read more of that story here…)

 Because of these kids—both two-legged and four-legged—I do not define myself as childfree.
-But because my family has grown in non-traditional ways and because we do not have a two-legged kid that we are solely responsible for, I do identify with childless woman and men.
+But because my family has grown in non-traditional ways and because we do not have a two-legged kid that we are solely responsible for, I do identify with childless women and men.
 And like I said before, to the world, I am childless.
 So, the description works.

 There are many ways to be childless …

 I’ve said before that I think we are too obsessed with labels.
 (Read that blog post here…) One reason I believe this is because people simply can’t be put into neat, little boxes.
 I mean, what childless looks like for me is not what it looks like for everyone.
 In fact, there are many ways to be childless.
 I am childless by chance, by circumstance, not by choice.
 I am childless and infertile.
 To my surprise, less than 9% of people are childless due to infertility, however.
 Jody Day, founder of Gateway Women and fellow childless woman, wrote an article outlining 50 ways not to be a mother.